yl12053/YggdrasilFlask/README.md

 <details>
 <summary>This is some message for the members from MisakaNework.</summary>
-Hmm... this is T2 speaking.
+Hmm... this is T2 speaking.<br>
-This project is originally acts as a self-implemented python version as yggdrasil in Python.
+This project is originally acts as a self-implemented python version as yggdrasil in Python.<br>
-Since this project is written by myself, I would have a better knowledge of my code and I can edit the code to achieve custom function such as the compatibility to a Flarum forum authentication system.
+Since this project is written by myself, <br>
+I would have a better knowledge of my code and I can edit the code to achieve custom function such as the compatibility to a Flarum forum authentication system.<br>
-However, some member might know, one of the manager come back, and shut the project down by defining this into a "useless project" and give a very complicated solution (both on code and user) based on a php-based opensource project.
+However, some member might know, one of the manager come back,<br>
+and shut the project down by defining this into a <span class="color: red">"useless project"</span> and give a very complicated solution (both on code and user) based on a php-based opensource project.<br>
 Hence, this project is deprecated forever and only a few people know the existance of this project.
 </details>